-Poor or wealthy, if a nation controls its own destiny it has the best chance of achieving happiness for its citizens.
-Scotland’s plebiscite hopes to secure exactly that through the democratically ages-established tradition of empowerment of the individual.
+Scotland’s constitutional goal hopes to secure exactly that through the democratically ages-established tradition of empowerment of the individual.

-At the moment indigenous Scots feel decisions are things people make elsewhere.
-Our own government discovered that on inception, devolution shallow and limited, and to prove it Westminster called our parliament nothing more than a council parish.
+Indigenous Scots feel decisions are things people make elsewhere.
+Our own government discovered that on inception, devolution is shallow and limited.
+Westminster called our parliament nothing more than a council parish.
 Since when do you give a friend a gift and then boast you got it cheap because it doesn’t work?

-Who says Scotland is too small, too poor to govern itself?
+Who says Scotland is too small to govern itself?